nvhaver/purple-team-exercise-framework/PTEFv2.md

 ## Extract TTPs at the Procedure Level

 Unfortunately, Cyber Threat Intelligence and/or Incident Response reports may not include MITRE ATT&CK mapping or adversary procedure level intelligence.
 The Cyber Threat Intelligence analysts will need to extract TTPs from the Cyber Threat Intelligence acquired and map it to a framework like ATT&CK, the industry standard to identify and document common TTPs of adversaries.
 Tactics, Techniques, and Procedures are often abbreviated as TTPs and clustered together as one thing: “The adversary’s TTPs.”
 However, they represent three different aspects of adversary activity at different levels of abstraction.
-Tactics are high-level methods to achieve a goal (e.g. Initial Access, Exfiltration).
-Techniques and sub-techniques are one step down that refer to how that goal will be achieved (e.g. Spear Phishing a link, Credential Dumping).
+Tactics are high-level methods to achieve a goal (e.g., Initial Access, Exfiltration).
+Techniques and sub-techniques are one step down that refer to how that goal will be achieved (e.g., Spear Phishing a link, Credential Dumping).
 Procedures are the granular step that describes the steps taken in achieving the goal.

 Procedures are the ideal Cyber Threat Intelligence needed for Purple Team Exercises.
 They provide the attendees with the exact steps taken by the adversary.
 With only technique level mapping to ATT&CK, the Red Team is left to choose generic ways for executing the TTP such as [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team/) test cases.